OMGrant/script.parsec/README.md

 1. Parsec will then ask you if you want to save this information.<br />
 I reccomend doing so so that you won't have to do so again each time you launch Parsec from the addon addon.

+## Exiting Parsec
+* In order to exit Parsec back into OSMC/Kodi, you'll need to enter the following command on your keyboard.
+  * Ctrl + Alt + ~

 ## Known Bugs
 * Not sure if all client side configurations are working properly.
 Server side resolution hasn't appered to work but might be due to a limitation in Parsec itself.